Performance Evaluation in a Practice

 The performance evaluation process attempts to measure:

-- What is the acceptable performance level of a job
+- The acceptable performance level of a job

 - Individual strengths and weaknesses as they relate to job performance